radiant/radiant-twitter-extension/README.md

 	sudo gem install radiant-twitter-extension

-add this to your environment.rb
+add this to your Gemfile

-	config.gem 'radiant-twitter-extension', :version => '~> 2.0.0.rc1'
+	gem 'radiant-twitter-extension', '~> 2.0.0'

 and then:

-	rake radiant:extensions:update_all
-	rake radiant:extensions:twitter:migrate

-You can also vendor the extension in the old-fashioned way:

-	git submodule add git://github.com/radiant/radiant-twitter-extension.git vendor/extensions/twitter
 	rake radiant:extensions:twitter:update
 	rake radiant:extensions:twitter:migrate